FEUP-LDTS-2024/project-t03g07/docs/README.md

 ## KNOWN CODE SMELLS

-> This section should describe 3 to 5 different code smells that you have identified in your current implementation.

-1**Large Class** - The `Game` class has too many responsibilities and is too large.
+1. **Large Class** - The `Game` class has too many responsibilities and is too large.
 It should be refactored into smaller classes with single responsibilities.
-2**Reference Equality** - In some places in the code, reference equality is used instead of value equality.
+2. **Reference Equality** - In some places in the code, reference equality is used instead of value equality.
 This can lead to bugs and unexpected behavior.
-3**Direct Invocation on Mock** - In some places in the code, the mock objects are directly invoked.
+3. **Direct Invocation on Mock** - In some places in the code, the mock objects are directly invoked.
 This should be avoided, as it makes the code harder to test and maintain using, for example, verify calls..

 ## TESTING